Federal Direct Student Loans

 https://studentloans.gov/myDirectLoan/mobile/repayment/repaymentEstimator.action - using average loan balances for a two-year public school as of 02/22/2016.

 |Adjusted Gross Income

 This is a screenshot example only.
 To calculate your own repayment, click the above link.

 You can also find a repayment calculator at: Mapping Your Future

 Repayment of student loans begins six months after the borrower has graduated, fallen below half-time status or withdrawn from college.
 If borrowers do not make payments on their student loan for 270 days while in repayment status, they will be considered in default.

 Failure to pay back a student loan will lead to negative, long-lasting consequences.
 It will negatively impact the borrower’s credit history hindering the borrower’s future purchases, such as that of a house or even a car.
 In addition, some employers now include credit checks as part of their hiring decision.
 Other consequences of defaulting on a student loan include an increase in the loan balance with added collection costs, loss of future federal student loan eligibility, wage garnishment and withholding of income tax refunds.

 It is recommended that all borrowers complete Entrance Counseling each academic year to receive a loan.
 All new borrowers must complete Entrance Counseling prior to a loan being approved.
 Each borrower is also required to complete Exit Counseling after the student ceases half-time enrollment.
-Exit Counseling materials will be mailed to the student at the address on file with the Admissions Office.
-Both counseling formats can be completed at StudentLoans.gov.
-Exit Counseling Guide materials can be downloaded here.
+Exit Counseling notifications will be mailed to the student at the address listed in the Student Information System (SIS).
+Both counseling formats are completed online at StudentLoans.gov.

 Additional information on student loans may be found at http://studentaid.ed.gov.